schwarzlichtbezirk/wpk/README.md

 # WPK-format

 Package consist of 3 sections:

- 1. **Header**, constantly 60 bytes.
-Starts with signature (24 bytes), then follow label (24 bytes), file tags table offset (8 bytes), and records number (4 bytes).
+1. **Header**, constantly 64 bytes.
+Starts with signature (24 bytes), then follow 8 bytes with used at package types sizes, file tags table offset and table size (8+8 bytes), and bata block offset and size (8+8 bytes).

 2. **Bare data files blocks**.

- 3. **Tags sets**.
+3. **File tags set table**.
 Contains list of tagset for each file alias.
 Each tagset must contain some requered fields: it's ID, file size, file offset in package, file name (path), creation time.
+Package can have common description stored as tagset with empty name.
+This tagset is placed as first record in file tags table.

 Existing package can be opened to append new files, in this case new files blocks will be posted to *tags sets* old place.

+Package can be splitted in two files: 1) file with header and tags table, `.wpt`-file, it's a short file in most common, and 2) file with data files block, typically `.wpf`-file.
+In this case package is able for reading during new files packing to package.
+If process of packing new files will be broken by any case, package remains accessible with information pointed at last header record.

 # Script API